nakshatraraghav/sentimetric/README.md

 ## Contributing

 Contributions are welcome!
-Here are the steps to contribute to the Phonetisme API project:
+Here are the steps to contribute to the Sentrimetric API project:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b bugfix/your-bug-fix-name`.